Ashraf Dehghani: Post-revolutionary activities

 Following the Revolution, the Tudeh Party and the majority of OIPFG members deviated from the program of armed struggle, claiming the tactic to be outdated and accusing its proponents of ultra-leftism.
-Dehghani was of the OIPFG leaders that continued to advocate for guerrilla warfare.
+Dehghani was one of the OIPFG leaders that continued to advocate for guerrilla warfare.
 She was expelled from the OIPFG over the issue.
 She in turn denounced the OIPFG's new leadership for revisionism and anti-communism, accusing them of having abandoned the organisation's political prisoners.
 She considered the Khomeini government to have constituted a new bourgeois regime, little different from the Shah.
 She thus felt that armed struggle was still a valid tactic, in order to prepare the masses for a social revolution and to build resistance to imperialist intervention in the country.

 Dehghani led a minority of the organisation's members away and established the Iranian People's Fedai Guerrillas (IPFG), which committed itself to continued armed struggle against the new Iranian government.
 At the time, the IPFG was the only revolutionary organisation in which women served on the central committee.
 Although the government understood the IPFG and OIPFG to be separate, the IPFG's continued advocacy of armed struggle was used as pretext to suppress both, with their centres being raided by Khomeinists.

 When the 1979 Kurdish rebellion broke out, Dehghani's faction decided to join it, declaring their support for the Kurdistan Democratic Party (KDP) and fighting alongside them against the Islamic Revolutionary Guard Corps (IRGC).
 In June 1981, the IPFG and KDP were joined by the People's Mojahedin Organisation (MEK), who had decided to take up armed struggle against the Islamic Republic.
 After the MEK, Dehghani's IPFG would become one of the most effective guerrilla groups.
 IPFG members accounted for 20% of arrests and executions by the authorities.

 By July 1981, the MEK and IPFG were facing harsh repression by the authorities.
 Many of the group's leading members were killed and factional disputes broke out within its nucleus in Kurdistan, causing it to lose hundreds of supporters over the subsequent years.
 This would eventually lead to the group's effective elimination, with its surviving members fleeing to Europe.
 Little is known of Dehghani's life after this point, although as of 2007, she was believed to be living clandestinely in Germany.